San Antonio

 Gold Rush

 Rain drops smacked into the Jeep's windshield as Savage Garden blasted from the speakers and we made our way to the valley of old mining equipment.
 Torrents of pouring rain fell onto the abandoned buildings and cascaded down rusted valleys of corrugated metal into the remnants of gutters.
-After a short hike the rain had poured itself out and clouds started to give way to blue sky.
-I made my companion laugh when I put the camera timer on 10 seconds and then ran up to some shrubs in the foreground and laid on them to get them out of the picture.
-I almost always work alone in the field, so I forget what loon I look like when I’m laying in mud or standing in water or huddled over the camera to shelter it from wind.

 Read More